influxdata/docs.influxdata.com-ARCHIVE/content/platform/troubleshooting/disk-usage.md

 ## Recommendations

-### Setup a disk usage alert
+### Set up a disk usage alert
 To preempt disk utilization issues, create a task that alerts you if disk usage crosses certain thresholds.
 The example TICKscript [below](#example-tickscript-alert-for-disk-usage) sets warning and critical disk usage thresholds and sends a message to Slack whenever those thresholds are crossed.

-_For information about Kapacitor tasks and alerts, view the [Kapacitor alerts](/kapacitor/latest/working/alerts/) documentation._
+_For information about Kapacitor tasks and alerts, see the [Kapacitor alerts](/kapacitor/latest/working/alerts/) documentation._

 #### Example TICKscript alert for disk usage
 ```